xoxys/wp-github-comment/_docs/content/_index.md

 ## Usage

 {{< hint type=important >}}
 Due to the nature of this plugin, a secret for the GitHub token may need to be exposed for pull request events in Woodpecker.
 Please be careful with this option, as a malicious actor may submit a pull request that exposes your secrets.
-Do not disclose secrets to PRs in public environments without further protection.
+Do not disclose secrets to pull requests in public environments without further protection.
 {{< /hint >}}

 {{< hint type=note >}}